Honey, I Shrunk the Audience!: Synopsis

 Wayne accidentally drops the control box, which sends him and the machine flying off behind the stage out of control.
-Then the show starts with reporter Christie Smithers introducing the chairman of Imagination Institute, Dr. Nigel Channing.
-Dr. Channing welcomes the audience and introduces Wayne.
-The Hoverpod comes back and destroys the neon "Inventor of the Year Award" sign over the audience (at first only some letters are knocked out, leaving "NERD" spelled diagonally).
-Channing attempts to introduce Diane, Wayne's wife, but she says that she has to go and help find Wayne.
-She takes Quark, the family's dog with her.
+Then the show starts with Christie Smithers introducing the chairman of Imagination Institute, Dr. Nigel Channing.
+Dr. Channing welcomes the audience and introduces Szalinski.
+Szalinski returns, crashing into the "Inventor of the Year Award" sign over the audience.
+Channing attempts to introduce Diane Szalinski, Wayne's wife, but she says that she has to go and help find Wayne.
 Channing then introduces Wayne's sons, Nick and Adam.
-Nick, Wayne's oldest son, has a pet python named Gigabyte around his neck because he didn't want to leave him in their van.

 Nick then demonstrates his father's Dimensional Duplicator, a copy machine, to kill time while the crew searches for him.
-Wayne's youngest son, Adam, puts his pet mouse, Photon, in the copy machine, and the mouse quickly multiplies into hundreds of copies.
-This does not go smoothly, and the audience ends up screaming with the loose mice running under their seats (which are really leg ticklers underneath the seats).
-To scare the mice away, Nick decides to use Wayne's Holo Pet Generator, which first takes the form of a cat, which then transforms into a lion, by accidentally giving the machine too much power, in the audience's faces.
-While the demonstrations go away, Wayne manages to use his shrinking machine to return himself back to normal size.
-He brings out the machine to demonstrate its uses by shrinking a family's luggage, saving space and money when traveling, hoping they will fit comfortably in the palm of his hand.
+Wayne's youngest son, Adam, puts his pet mouse in the copy machine, and the mouse quickly multiplies into hundreds of copies.
+The mice escape into the audience, running under their seats.
+To scare the mice away, Nick uses Wayne's Holo-Pet Generator, which first takes the form of a cat, which then transforms into a lion which swipes at the audience's faces.
+Shortly after, Wayne returns himself back to normal using the shrinking machine.
+He then attempts to use the device on a family's luggage.